Average Rental Yield in Birmingham in 2025

 Birmingham property prices are on the rise, so it’s no surprise that rents are on a similar upward trajectory.
-As of 2023, the average Birmingham rental yield sits at 5.37% based upon an average property price of £266,128 and average rent of £1,193.
-This far exceeds the national average, which SDL predict to be 4.75%.
+As of 2023, the average Birmingham rental yield sits at 5.15% based upon an average property price of £240,000 and average rent of £1,029.

 Birmingham remains one of the top alternatives to London for UK renters.
-The Birmingham market forecast for 2024 suggests it is more affordable, forecasting higher property price growth and offering much better returns.
-Furthermore, the average salary to house price ratio in Birmingham sits at 6.3, whereas every single London borough surpasses 10, indicating that you can make your salary stretch further in Birmingham without giving up on the appeal of city living.
+The Birmingham market forecast for 2025 suggests it is more affordable, forecasting higher property price growth and offering much better returns.
+Furthermore, the average salary to house price ratio in Birmingham sits at 6.6, whereas the majority of London boroughs surpass 10, indicating that you can make your salary stretch further in Birmingham without giving up on the appeal of city living.
 As such, we are seeing an incredible wave of demand for property across Birmingham that has supported further growth.

-Rental prices in Birmingham are expected to continue rising, eventually increasing by 19.3% between 2023 and 2027 according to JLL – the second highest forecasted rental growth in the country.
+Rental prices in Birmingham are expected to continue rising, eventually increasing by 22.2% between 2024 and 2028 according to JLL, a prediction matched only by Edinburgh.

 This will be primarily driven by the city’s ongoing redevelopment, more professional workers joining the market and the continued progress of HS2 bringing further investment.